Vertical farming is intended to revolutionize the future of agriculture. To what extent can the concept be implemented at home and in the city

 Vertical farming: what is it?

-Vertical farming is a pioneering idea that enables Groceries to produce environmentally friendly and in large quantities directly in metropolitan areas.
+Vertical farming is a pioneering idea that enables Food to produce environmentally friendly and in large quantities directly in metropolitan areas.
 It's a kind of indoor farming in vertical greenhouses.
 For this purpose, multi-storey buildings (called "farm scrapers") are grown on levels one above the other.
 These buildings usually come with a circular economy as well as hydroponics.
 This enables resource-saving and year-round production.

 Advantages and disadvantages of vertical farming